aws-samples/aws-deployment-pipeline-reference-architecture/docs/application-pipeline/index.md

 All actions run in this stage are also run on developer's local environments prior to code commit and peer review.
 Actions in this stage should all run in less than 10 minutes so that developers can take action on fast feedback before moving on to their next task.
 If it’s taking more time, consider decoupling the system to reduce dependencies, optimizing the process, using more efficient tooling, or moving some of the actions to latter stages.
 Each of the actions below are defined and run in code.

 ???+ required "Build Code"
-    Convert code into artifacts that can be deployed to an environment.
+    Convert code into artifacts that can be promoted through environments.
 Most builds complete in seconds.
 Examples include but are not limited to [Maven](https://maven.apache.org/) and [tsc](https://www.typescriptlang.org/docs/handbook/compiler-options.html).

 ???+ required "Unit Tests"
     Run the test code to verify that individual functions and methods of classes, components or modules of the *Application Source Code* are performing according to expectations.
 These tests are fast-running tests with zero dependencies on external systems returning results in seconds.
 Examples of unit testing frameworks include but are not limited to [JUnit](https://junit.org/), [Jest](https://jestjs.io/), and [pytest](https://pytest.org/).